Waukegan Car Accident Lawyer

-Even though Interstate 94 (Tri-State Tollway) travels through a portion of Waukegan, most of the community's fatal accidents occur on the city side streets.
-A deadly accident that took place on May 8, 2013, on North Sheridan Road just south of West Ridgeland Avenue involved drunk driving.
+Even though heavily congested Interstate 94 (Tri-State Tollway) travels through a portion of Waukegan, most of the community's fatal car crashes occur on the city side streets.
+On May 8, 2013, a deadly car crash on North Sheridan Road just south of West Ridgeland Avenue involved drunk driving.

 Past Waukegan Motor Vehicle Accident Fatalities